GASPI-Forum/GASPI-Forum.github.io/tutorials.md

 ##### gaspi\_segment\_create

-- Collective short cut to
+- collective short cut to
   - gaspi\_segment\_alloc (for more details - see GASPI specification)
   - gaspi\_segment\_register (for more details - see GASPI specification)